 I found this California band on a blogspot one day and i downloaded it purely based on the band's name.
 It's hilarious.
 The music is kinda like an instrumental Maps & Atlases.
 But since it's instrumental it's way more complicated, and it's kicks alot more ass too.
 I highly recommend.

 A great release from Boston's Irepress.
 It's super heavy post rock but alot of awesome chill and mellow and jazzy going on's.
 Their follow-up to this was okay, a few AMAZING parts sprinkled in.
 But it's real blah.
 But Samus Octology is a solid release.
-Similar to East of the Wall, Caspian and California Smile.

 eventually i'll get around to uploading all of the Abe Vigoda albums considering they are one of my favorites and they are just so unknown to most. but Skeleton seems to be the hardest to acquire so, here ya go fuckers.